henilshahssh/smoke-detector/README.md

 # Smoke Detector System

 An IoT-based Smoke Detector System that detects smoke in the environment and provides real-time notifications.
-The system uses sensors (e.g., MQ-2 or similar smoke sensors) to monitor air quality and alert users in case of dangerous levels of smoke or fire risk.
-This project integrates hardware and software to ensure safety in residential or industrial environments.
+The system uses sensors to monitor air quality and alert users in case of dangerous levels of smoke or fire risk.
+This project integrates hardware and software to ensure safety in both residential and industrial environments.

 ## Features